manolo/repos-view/README.md

 # Github Repo viewer

-A Polymer 2 App for listing repos in github and order them based on scoring, stars, etc.
+A Polymer 2 App using Vaadin Core elements for listing repos in github and order them based on scoring, stars, etc.

+It's an utility for checking the popularity of frameworks, languages, or components

 ## Live App